Gear61/Software-Project-Ideas/Genshin Impact Team Builder.md

 Right now, there is no low-effort tool to help you do this.
 The process is currently very manual.
 You either need to watch a bunch of YouTube videos or go to a website like [this one](https://www.genshinlab.com/team/), where they just list out every possible team and you need to go through the cognitive load of checking whether you can buid each one.

-I want to build a tool where I can input what I have in-game and get suggested teams automatically.
+**I want to build a tool where I can input what I have in-game (characters, constellations, and weapons) and get suggested teams automatically.**

 # MVP Requirements
 - User can input the characters they have